viking-sudo-rm/industrial-stacknns/README.md

 # Industrial Stack Neural Networks

 This repository contains the code from the paper *Finding Syntactic Representations in Neural Stacks*, presented at BlackBox NLP 2019.
-We implement several stack RNN models for language modeling and agreement prediction, as well as a method for extracting unsupervised parse trees from the stack RNN models.
+Building on prior work, this paper analyzes the ability of stack RNNs to represent the compositional structure of natural language.
+We implement several stack RNN models for language modeling and agreement prediction, as well as a method for extracting unsupervised parse trees from trained stack RNN models.
 If you are inspired by this project, please cite:

 ```
 @inproceedings{merrill-etal-2019-finding,